 Roderik (1983) is an attorney-at-law and partner of our firm.
-He specializes in dispute resolution in the areas of business and contract law and has ten years of experience in the Netherlands and throughout the Dutch Caribbean (Aruba, Curacao, St. Maarten, Bonaire, St. Eustatius and Saba).
+He specializes in corporate and commercial dispute resolution and has over ten years of experience in the Netherlands and throughout the Dutch Caribbean (Aruba, Curacao, St. Maarten, Bonaire, St. Eustatius and Saba).
 He studied at Leiden University (LL.B. and LL.M.) and the Free University of Amsterdam (LL.M.) (with highest honors).

-Roderik assists, amongst others, local and international banks, multinational corporations, oil companies, shipping companies, P&I clubs and wealthy private individuals.
-He has broad experience in complex, often cross-border commercial (trade) disputes, shareholder disputes, directors’ liability, inquiry proceedings, the levying and lifting of attachments and enforcement of foreign judgments and arbitral awards, often jointly with foreign lawyers.
+Roderik assists, amongst others, local and international banks, multinational corporations, oil companies, shipping companies and wealthy private individuals.
+He has ample experience in complex, often cross-border commercial (trade) disputes, shareholder disputes, directors’ liability, inquiry proceedings, the levying and lifting of attachments and enforcement of foreign judgments and arbitral awards, in which cases he often acts jointly with foreign lawyers.

-Roderik regularly publishes in well-known legal journals, mainly on subjects of international private law and procedural law.
-He was a vice president and treasurer of the Amsterdam Young Bar Association and is a member of the International Young Lawyers Association (AIJA).
+Roderik regularly publishes in well-known legal journals, mainly in the fields of international private law and procedural law.
+He was a vice president and treasurer of the Amsterdam Young Bar Association and is a the official representative for the Dutch Caribbean with the International Young Lawyers Association (AIJA).

-Roderik started at VanEps Kunneman VanDoorne in 2015.
-He is a partner since January 2019.
-Earlier, he worked for NautaDutilh and Lemstra Van der Korst in Amsterdam.
+Roderik joined VanEps Kunneman VanDoorne in 2015 and became partner in January 2019.
+Earlier, he worked for NautaDutilh and Lemstra Van der Korst in Amsterdam, the Netherlands.

-Representation of the director of Dutch housing association Vestia in a EUR 2 billion liability claim (in Dutch courts and in the parliamentary inquiry);
+- Representation of the chairman of Dutch housing association Vestia in a EUR 2 billion liability claim (in Dutch courts and in the parliamentary inquiry);

-Acting as counsel for the Public Prosecutor’s Office in the pending civil inquiry proceedings into the affairs of the St. Maarten Harbour Holding Company;
+- Acting as counsel for the Public Prosecutor’s Office in civil inquiry proceedings into the affairs of the St. Maarten Harbour Holding Company;